Deep Multiple Instance Learning for Airplane Detection in High Resolution Imagery

-Considering these differences, the reported results of some previous works on NWPU VHR-10 dataset, as well as our results, are presented in Table \ref{tab:Comparison}.
+Considering these differences, the reported results of some previous works on NWPU VHR-10 dataset, as well as our results, are presented in Table 1.
 According to this table, our results are promising and are among the best ones for airplane detection.
-It is notable that in \cite{deng2018multi} the holdout method is used (i.e., 60\% of images for training and only 40\% for validation) while we used 3-fold cross validation.
+Notably, Xu et al. in \cite{xu2020hierarchical} used the holdout method (i.e., 20\% for training, 20\% for validation, and 60\% for testing) while we used 3-fold cross-validation.
 So, the selected images for validation in the holdout method are crucial, especially considering this fact that all errors of our algorithm occurred in only 11 images from 90.

-Using box-level annotations, most of the existing studies focus on detecting the bounding box of airplanes.
+Using box-level annotations, most of the existing studies have focused on detecting the bounding box of airplanes.
 In contrast, as a significant advantage, our algorithm can estimate the direction of airplanes.

 DOTA is a large-scale dataset with specified training and validation subsets, and consequently, the comparison is more fair.
 We report the results of some recent works on DOTA dataset in comparison to our results in Table \ref{tab:ComparisonDOTA}.
 From this table, it can be observed that the proposed algorithm is promising for airplane detection in challenging situations.